fluxsauce/express-route-audit/README.md

 // Report on route usage.
 app.get('/report', (request, response) => response.json(era.report(app)));
 ```

-The counts are stored in memory, so a server restart will reset all counts.

 The output is compatible with [json2csv](https://www.npmjs.com/package/json2csv) if JSON isn't convenient.